Behaviors

 Menu Bar is the area of the browser window (Windows) or the desktop (Macintosh)

 where menus such as File, Edit, View, Go, and Help appear.
-You
+You should explicitly set

 this option if you want visitors to be able to navigate from the new window. if you do not